 AREA CREDITS

 Writing and Speaking: (6 credits)

 ENGL 1120 (Composition II) 3

-COMM 1130 (Public Speaking) 3
+ENGL 2210 (Professional and Technical Communication) 3

-Students who do not place into ENGL 1120 may apply the credit hours from the prerequisite ENGL 1110 (or its
+Students who do not place into ENGL 1120 may apply the credi it hours from the prerequisite ENGL 1110 (or its

-equivalent ENGL 1110 Y or Z) to help fulfill the Student Choice area requ uirements below.
+equivalent ENGL 1110 Y or Z) to help fulfill the Student Choice a rea requirements below.

 Mathematics and Statistics: (3 credits)

-Please see below in the General Science Core Requirements.
+Please see the required mathematics courses listed in your selecte d concentration below.
+One course will fulfill the

+General Education requirement of 3 credits.

+Physical and Natural Sciences: (4 credits)

-Please see below in the General Science Core Requirements.
+Please see the required science courses listed in your selected conc centration below.
+One course will fulfill the General

+Education requirement of 4 credits.

 Social and Behavioral Sciences: (3 credits)

 3

-Select one course from the UNM Core Curriculum in Social and Behavioral Humanities: (3 credits) Sciences.
+Select one course from the UNM Core Curriculum in Social and Bel navioral Sciences.

-3
+Humanities: (3 credits) 3

 Select one course from the UNM Core Curriculum in Humanities.
+5

 Second Language: (3 credits)

 3

-Select one course from UNM Core Curriculum in Second Language.
+Select one course from UNM Core Curriculum in Second Language -

 Arts and Design: (3 credits)

 3

-Select one course from the UNM Core Curriculum in Arts and Design.
-Student Choice: (6 credits)
+Select one course from the UNM Core Curriculum in Arts and Desig gn.

+Student Choice: (6 credits) -

 6

-Arts and Design: (3 credits) Select one course from the UNM Core Curriculum in Arts and Design.
-Student Choice: (6 credits) 3 6
+Coloct two additional Conoral Education courses from the Conor

-Select two additional General Education courses from the areas above.
+Select two additional General Education courses from the General Education areas above or the courses listed here: CS 108L: Computer Science for All, ECON 2110: Macroeconomics, or ECON 2120: Microeconomics.
 Students who do not place into ENGL 1120 may apply the credit hours from the prerequisite ENGL 1110 (or its equivalent ENGL 1110 Y or Z) to help fulfill this area.